 For many, the printing process is a mysterious one.
 Most buyers today understand the design and layout processes pretty well, but few know exactly what happens once they drop off their project at the printer.
 All they know is they drop off their project at the printer, and a week or two later the finished project magically emerges from the print shop's back room as a finished product.

 Project managers like these, who know little about the printing process, are most likely relying on the print shop's sales team to tell them what they need.
 That's like asking a car salesman to choose the options you want installed on your new Chevy - you'll likely end up paying for more than you need.

-However, the more you know about printing, the better you'll be at paring down unnecessary costs.
-The following tips will not only help save you money, they'll help take the mystery out of the printing process:
+However, the more you know about printing, the better you can reduce unnecessary printing costs.
+The following tips will not only help you reduce printing costs, they'll help take the mystery out of the printing process: